 Silpat paper, or also known as baking mat, is a little bit on the pricey side.
 However, the cost comes with its benefits.
 You can use a silpat paper up to a few thousands times!
 It is also made of silicone and much more durable than wax paper.

 You can reshape the paper in any form you desire.
-It’s very multipurpose and handy.
+It’s very versatile and handy.
 You can use silpat paper for food storage, food decoration.
 Thanks to the high temperature durability, silpat paper is easily used for baking.
 It even keeps food from sticking all over the place!

 Cleaning up is easy, too.
 You just need to use normal soap and water to clean and it’s good to go!